-- Design verification statement from a qualified designer verifying that he or she has designed or directed the design, and that the design quality principles set out in Part 2 of SEPP 65 are achieved. - Explanation of the design in terms of the design quality principles set out in Part 2 of SEPP 65. - Drawings of the proposed development in the context of surrounding development, including the streetscape. - Development compliance with building heights, building height planes, setbacks and building envelope controls (if applicable) marked on plans, sections and elevations. - Drawings of the proposed landscape area, including species selected and proposed materials, presented in the context of the proposed building or buildings, and the surrounding development - If the proposed development is within an area, in which the built form is changing, statements of the existing and likely future contexts. - Photomontages of the proposed development in the context of surrounding development. - A sample board of the proposed materials and colours of the façade. - Detailed sections of proposed facades.
+- Development compliance with building heights, building height planes, setbacks and building envelope controls (if applicable) marked on plans, sections and elevations. - Drawings of the proposed landscape area, including species selected and proposed materials, presented in the context of the proposed building or buildings, and the surrounding development - If the proposed development is within an area, in which the built form is changing, statements of the existing and likely future contexts. - Photomontages of the proposed development in the context of surrounding development. - A sample board of the proposed materials and colours of the façade. - Detailed sections of proposed facades.

-3.52 National Construction Code (NCC) (formally known as BCA) Fire Safety Report
+3.49 National Construction Code (NCC) (formally known as BCA) Fire Safety Report